 - pipe cleaner

-Bend one end so that it isn’t poking into the scalp all day.
+Bend one end of the pipe cleaners so that it doesn’t poke into the child’s scalp all day.

 Pull all of the hair into a super high ponytail – try to get it right on top of the head.